North Queensland

 Cairns has been hailed as “the leading hotel market in Australia” and a “thriving hotel market with strong prospects” by the US-based International Hotel Investment Forum.

 This growth supports the case for new developments and Cairns is now a hot-spot for local and international investors.
-Hundreds of millions of dollars are being invested in city-defining projects, giving confidence to others to invest.
-The new $65 million Cairns Aquarium has just opened its doors and Aspial Corporation’s $550 million Nova City is also taking shape.
-The GA Group has committed $100 million to redevelop the Rydges Tradewinds and a further $200 million for two new CBD hotel/apartment projects.
+Hundreds of millions of dollars have been invested in city-defining projects, giving confidence to others to invest.
+The $65 million Cairns Aquarium opened its doors with panache and has expanded its operaitons succesfully.
+Three huge projects with the GA Group redeveloping the Rydges Tradewinds - branding it as Crystalbrook Riley and a further two new CBD hotel/apartment projects Crystalbrook Bailey and Flynn.

 INVESTOR CONFIDENCE - Property Market